 5. Try Coughing Forcefully

 This remedy is not a preventive measure.
 This should only be carried out when you experience palpitations.
 When you experience a palpitation, try to cough vigorously.
-This builds a pressure in the chest and may help to bring the heartbeat back to the normal rate.
+This builds a pressure in

 6. Maintain Your Electrolyte Balance

 An electrolytic imbalance in the body may cause heart palpitations.
 There should be a balance of minerals like potassium, calcium, magnesium, sodium maintained within the body.